 The “Dual PCO” detector is described in the section 3.2 of [1].

 Data for a full image consists of 5 sub-images as showed in Figure 2.
-Each sub-image is stored as in the use case 5.1 with one difference.
-Each dataset is written by a selection that contains several consecutive sub-images.
+Each sub-image is stored as in use case 4.1 with one difference: each dataset is written by a selection that contains several consecutive sub-images.
 To optimize writing of compressed data the slowest changing dimension for a chunk can be set to a number of sub-images desired to be compressed and written with one HDF5 write call.

 When written the data comprises of two groups of HDF5 files.
 Each group contains data for an image taken over the time from one camera.
-Sub-images are stored in the corresponding datasets as in the use case 5.1
+Sub-images are stored in the corresponding datasets as in the use case 4.1